MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/auditpol-clear.md

 ---
 title: auditpol clear
-description: Windows Commands topic for **auditpol clear** - deletes the per-user audit policy for all users, resets (disables) the system audit policy for all subcategories, and sets all the auditing options to disabled. ms.custom: na ms.prod: windows-server ms.reviewer: na ms.suite: na ms.technology: manage-windows-commands ms.tgt_pltfrm: na ms.topic: article ms.assetid: 05bfa218-2434-4ad1-b33c-e6fcfb2b4f67
+description: Windows Commands topic for auditpol clear, which deletes the per-user audit policy for all users, resets (disables) the system audit policy for all subcategories, and sets all the auditing options to disabled. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 05bfa218-2434-4ad1-b33c-e6fcfb2b4f67
 author: coreyp-at-msft